 - T-Bone – A combination of the Strip and Tenderloin

-For more information on the types of steaks, check out Serious Eats’ article on them here.
+For more information on the types of steaks, check out Serious Eats’ article Four Expensive Steak Cuts to Know.

 For our recipes, we like to season steaks with salt and pepper.
 It’s simple, tried, and effective at producing great steaks.
 That being said, if you really prefer another rub, feel free to use it.

 There are several ways you can cook a steak, and personal preference is important.
 We here at Memphis are biased toward the reverse sear method, which takes advantage of our pellet grill’s smoking capability, as well as its direct flame setting.
-You can find the recipe for it here.
+For more tips, check out our Memphis Strip Steak: Smoked & Seared recipe.

-Directly searing the steak can also be very effective, and the experts over at amazingribs.com love any method that sears at high temperatures.
+Directly searing the steak can also be very effective, and the experts over at AmazingRibs.com love any method that sears at high temperatures.
 Just make sure to keep your meat rotating on the grill and to check the internal temperature for the done-ness you would like.
-A rare steak will have an internal temperature of 125 F, and a medium rare steak with have one of around 130-135 F. The Food Network published a great article on internal grilling temperature that you can check out here.
+A rare steak will have an internal temperature of 125 F, and a medium-rare steak with have one of around 130-135 F. The Food Network published a great article on internal grilling temperature.

 There’s still a discussion among experts on whether or not you should rest your steaks after they are off the grill, and so this, too, is based on personal experience and personal preference.
 What we do recommend after your steak is off the grill is to add some sea salt to finish the steak and to secure its flavor.